slipset/slipset.github.io/_posts/2018-03-10-On-Clojure-Hiring.md

-# On hireing Clojure programmers
+# On hiring Clojure programmers

-I've been in a position for the last five years where I've been involved in the hireing process at various companies.
+I've been in a position for the last five years where I've been involved in the hiring process at various companies.
 As an architect/senior-dev, I've been involved in writing the job-descriptions, reading resumes, interviewing candidates, and onboarding the ones that got through.
 And this for positions as Javascript, Java, and Clojure programmers, as well as general purpose contractors.

-When it comes to hireing, at least here in Oslo, Norway, most developers seem happy in their current jobs.
+When it comes to hiring, at least here in Oslo, Norway, most developers seem happy in their current jobs.
-Now, most hireing processes are set up as if there were houndreds of qualified applicants for every position and that the purpose of the process is to find the very best of that log.
+Now, most hiring processes are set up as if there were houndreds of qualified applicants for every position and that the purpose of the process is to find the very best of that log.

 Unfortunatly the reality is quite different.
 It seems like you'll be lucky if you manage to get at least one somewhat